Feeding My Family Healthy Food on a Budget

-I like the fact that it is quick to prepare, which if perfect for our busy mornings off to school.
+I like the fact that it is quick to prepare, which is perfect for our busy mornings off to school.
 Oatmeal stays with my kids all morning long.
 They have told me several times the dish is very filling.

 What is your favorite healthy food?

 I boil the water and add the pasta.
 While the pasta is cooking, I chop up veggies and tofu.
-I steam or stir fry them with an inexpensive red sauce or olive oil.
-Then, I simply chop up a fresh salad, and I have a complete meal.
+I steam or stir fry them with an inexpensive red sauce, olive oil, or an awesome sauce I make from scratch.
+Then, I chop up a fresh salad, and I have a complete meal.

-Fresh Fruits and Vegetables
+Fruits and Vegetables in Season

-Some fruits like berries last three to four days, but we gobble them up quick.
+Some fruits like berries last three to four days, but we gobble them up pretty quick.
 Having my family eat fruit and vegetables is by far less expensive than munching on packaged food like chips or cookies.
 Not to mention, it is healthier.

 © 2016 Kenna McHugh